-Disney Plus continues to roll out to more markets.
-The popular service lets you stream hundreds of movies from Disney’s extensive library.
+Disney Plus has been available in many parts of the world for several months now.
+It lets subscribers watch hundreds of movies from Disney’s extensive library.
 But which are the best movies on Disney Plus?

 While there’s not a lot of great TV shows to stream on Disney Plus at the moment, it’s actually the reverse for films.
-There are so made great classic and current movies on Disney Plus, it’s a struggle to create a top 10 list.
+There are so many great classic and current movies on Disney Plus, it’s a struggle to create a top 10 list.
 However, that’s just what we have done.
-Take a look our picks for the top 10 best Disney Plus movies, plus a number of honorable mentions.
+Take a look at our picks for the top 11 best Disney Plus movies, plus a large number of honorable mentions.
+You can sign up for the service at the link below.

 Best movies on Disney Plus: